zhxu33/cyberpunk2088/ProjectDocument.md

 ![alt text](images/jx/image-27.png)

 ### Health Bar
-The Health Bar is displayed on the top center of the screen canvas.
+The Health Bar is displayed on the center top of the screen `Canvas`.
 It contains a `ProgressBar` node, which stores the player's `max_health` into Min Value, and player's `health` into value.
-It contains a `TextureRect` heart icon and label indicating the player's health.
+It contains a `TextureRect` heart icon and `Label` indicating the player's health.

 ![alt text](images/jx/image-3.png)

 ### Coin
-The coins are displayed on the top right corner of the screen canvas, which is the game currency used to purchase upgrades.
-It contains a coin `TextureRect` icon on the left of the value.
+The coins are displayed on the top right corner of the screen `Canvas`, which is the game currency used to purchase upgrades.
+It contains a coin `TextureRect` icon on the left of the `Label` value.

 ![alt text](images/jx/image-6.png)

 ### Level
-The level label is displayed on the top left corner of the screen canvas, indicating the current difficulty of the game.
+The level `Label` is displayed on the top left corner of the screen canvas, indicating the current difficulty of the game.

 ![alt text](images/jx/image-9.png)

 ### Dialogue
-The dialogue is displayed on the bottom center of the screen canvas.
+The dialogue is displayed on the center bottom of the screen `Canvas`.
 It contains a `Title` label, `Text` description label, `Cancel`, and a `Confirm` button.
 Pressing the cancel button will always close the dialog without doing anything.

 The Merchant Biker has a dialogue where pressing `Confirm` will open up the shop UI.